 Our crowdsourcing solution offers two innovations, one in educational technology and the other one in social collaboration.
 The innovation in educational technology consists of our extra-supported online courses for students (MaxiMOOCs of Computer Science), who work in teams during school hours -Lab PRG, and/or after-school hours -Club PRG.
 The innovation in social collaboration consists of an online platform that coordinates and empowers the support from online volunteers, teachers and parents.

 PRG's double innovation allows a quadruple social impact in a cost-effective and scalable way: i) achieve the educational objectives of 6C of the students, ii) help build capacity in the schools' teachers and administrators to educate for the 21st century, iii) develop 21st-century competencies in the volunteers that support students; iv) develop sustainable and permanent mechanisms for the private sector and civil society to support the public education system.

-Progracademy is an initiative of Asociación Proyecto Avanza, a nonprofit organization incorporated in Spain (2014) and Venezuela (2016), focused on providing innovative educacional solutions for at-risk children and youth with special attention to those at risk of exclusion.
+Progracademy is an initiative of Asociación Progracademy, a nonprofit organization incorporated in Spain (2014) and Venezuela (2016), focused on providing innovative educational solutions for children and youth with special attention to those at risk of exclusion.

-Asociación Proyecto Avanza aims to offer educational solutions to children and youth with special attention to those at risk of exclusion, through innovative, effective, efficient, self-sustainable learning models with a high degree of replicability, and leveraging technological advances and new educational methodologies
+Asociación Progracademy aims to offer educational solutions to children and youth with special attention to those at risk of exclusion, through innovative, effective, efficient, self-sustainable learning models with a high degree of replicability, and leveraging technological advances and new educational methodologies